Emergence of simple and complex contagion dynamics from weighted belief networks: Introduction

-These two classes of dynamics reflect distinct characteristics of contagion, such as the adoption of costly behaviors (e.g., a healthy diet) versus cheap ones (e.g., rumor), and may have profound implications regarding the patterns of spreading and how such spreading is differently determined by the specific social network structure~\cite{centola2007complex,redlawsk2010affective, Nematzadeh2014}.
-For instance, it has been shown that, although inter-community bridges unilaterally facilitate simple contagion~\cite{weng2013virality,shirley2005impacts}, complex contagion can both be facilitated and inhibited by inter-community bridges~\cite{morris2000}, exhibiting a more nuanced behavior~\cite{Nematzadeh2014}.
+These two classes of dynamics reflect distinct characteristics of contagion, such as the adoption of costly behaviors (e.g., a healthy diet) versus cheap ones (e.g., rumor), and have profound implications on the patterns of spreading and how such spreading depends on the social network structure~\cite{centola2007complex,centola2010spread,redlawsk2010affective, nematzadeh2014optimal}.
+For instance, it has been shown that, although inter-community bridges unilaterally facilitate simple contagion~\cite{weng2013virality,shirley2005impacts}, complex contagion can both be facilitated and inhibited by inter-community bridges~\cite{morris2000}, exhibiting a more nuanced behavior~\cite{nematzadeh2014optimal}.

 Many models of contagion have been proposed to account for the phenomena like polarization and consensus formation~\cite{castellano2009statistical}.
 However, social contagion models rarely consider the psychological/cognitive basis of social contagion.
-Instead of starting from cognitive mechanisms to \textit{derive} contagion dynamics, studies \textit{assume} certain dynamics and do not account for complex belief interactions within individuals, although these interactions could be integral to social contagion and responsible for counter-intuitive phenomena ~\cite{dalege2022using,miton2015cognitive,kahan2011cultural}.
-A wide gap still exists between models of cognitive processes and models of social contagion~\cite{sobkowicz2009modelling}.
-For instance, the effect of the human predisposition to have a coherent set of beliefs~\cite{festinger1962cognitive} on social contagion has been of recent interest~\cite{goldberg2018beyond,houghton2020interdependent,galesic2021integrating,rabb2022cognitive}.
-In particular, it would be highly desirable to have a theoretical model that bridges the gap and derives the emergence of both complex and simple contagion and, possibly, a range of observed intermediate behaviors~\cite{weng2013virality} from the same theoretical framework.
+Instead of starting from cognitive mechanisms to derive contagion dynamics, studies assume dynamics and do not account for complex belief interactions within individuals, although these interactions could be integral to social contagion and responsible for counterintuitive phenomena ~\cite{dalege2022using,miton2015cognitive,kahan2011cultural}.
+A wide gap still exists between models of cognitive processes and models of social contagion~\cite{sobkowicz2009modelling}, although the effect of the human predisposition to have a coherent set of beliefs~\cite{festinger1962cognitive} on social contagion has been of recent interest~\cite{goldberg2018beyond,houghton2020interdependent,galesic2021integrating,rabb2022cognitive,friedkin2016network}.
+In particular, it would be highly desirable to have a theoretical model that bridges the gap and derives the emergence of both complex and simple contagion and, possibly, a range of observed intermediate behaviors~\cite{dodds2004universal} from the same theoretical framework.